 This blondie recipe came from Food52, and I adjusted it to include pumpkin for 1. the season, 2. more fiber, and 3. because I had some!
-Swapping pumpkin or applesauce for all or some of the fat and/or eggs in baking recipes is a nice way to lighten them up without sacrificing flavor or texture.
+Swapping pumpkin or applesauce for THE eggs and some of the butter means we get a delicious, healthy, no-egg dessert without sacrificing flavor or texture.

 These pumpkin blondies are dense, moist, and SO delicious, almost creamy from the pumpkin, with a bit of pumpkin pie spice but not so much that we're entering PSL territory.
 Chocolate chips are NOT optional, and you could add a cup or so of walnuts or pecans if you'd like!

 The real effort of this recipe comes from browning the butter.
 There are tons of methods for doing this, and here's mine:

 I melt butter in a skillet, then stir until the butter melts, the foam goes away, and brown bits form on the bottom of the pan, stirring as I go.
 As soon as I see the brown bits I turn the heat OFF, stir for one minute more, then transfer the brown butter to a bowl to cool.
 The nutty flavor is really, really amazing in this recipe especially.

 Note that the more your butter browns, the more nutty it will taste.
 I tend to REALLY brown my butter (edge of burning, seriously), but even light golden flecks are delicious and add a ton of flavor to the finished dish.

 While the brown butter cools slightly, measure and gather the rest of the ingredients for the brown butter pumpkin blondies!
 Flour, salt, canned pumpkin, LOTS of vanilla, brown sugar, pumpkin pie spice, and chocolate chips.
 Preheat the oven to 350F.